GoXLR-on-Linux/goxlr-ui/README.md

 The GoXLR UI is designed to be used alongside the [GoXLR Utility](https://github.com/GoXLR-on-Linux/goxlr-utility) daemon to perform configuration of the GoXLR device.
 It's still in its early days it currently supports the following features:

+* Simply Loading Profiles
+* Configuring microphone type and gain
-* Configuring Channel Volumes
+* Configuring Mic Gate, EQ, Compressor and DeEsser
-* Configuring Faders, and mute button behaviours
+* Configuring Faders, and mute behaviours
+* Configuring Channel volumes
+* Configuring Cough Button behaviour and 'Mute to X'
-* Displaying Routing Configuration
+* Configuring and Changing GoXLR Routing

 There's a lot of future work to come, but this should grow as the Utility IPC is expanded.

 ## Development
-This UI is based on [tauri](https://tauri.app) and [VueJS](https://vuejs.org), to provide efficient communication with the rust based IPC, and component based UI design.
-99% of the work is designed to be handled in the Vue component, with rust being used explicitly for communication with the daemon.
+This UI is based on [VueJS](https://vuejs.org), and communicates with HTTP server embedded in the GoXLR Utility.
+Messages are sent and received in accordance to the utilities IPC format to maintain consistent communication between clients.
+Detailed information on this is available in `src/util/socket.js`.

 ## Project setup
 ```